3qilabs/awetestlib/README.md

 [here](http://rubyinstaller.org/downloads/)

 You can check your Ruby version using:

-- 'ruby -v'
+    ruby -v

 Additionally, you will need to install DevKit to compile a few dependent gems.
 You can download DevKit [here](http://rubyinstaller.org/downloads/)

 ### Install

-1. In a terminal or command prompt, install the awetestlib gem -`gem install awetestlib --no-ri --no-rdoc`
+In a terminal or command prompt, install the awetestlib gem

+    gem install awetestlib --no-ri --no-rdoc

-2. To setup the regression module, run the following command and verify the step
+To setup the regression module, run the following command and verify the step

-- `awetestlib regression_setup`
+    awetestlib regression_setup

 ### Usage

-1. Run the following command to see the different usages
+Run the following command to see the different usages

-  - `awetestlib`
+    awetestlib

-2. To setup the awetestlib gem with Netbeans or Rubymine, run either of the commands
+To setup the awetestlib gem with Rubymine use:
-  - `awetestlib rubymine_setup`

-  or
-  - `awetestlib netbeans_setup`
+    awetestlib rubymine_setup <ProjectName>

+To setup awetestlib with Netbeans use:

+    awetestlib netbeans_setup <ProjectName>

 You can now start your scripts within the IDE.
 Use the Run Configuration button.

 For additional information on IDE setup, refer to the links below:

   - [Netbeans IDE setup](https://github.com/3qilabs/awetestlib/blob/develop/netbeans_setup.md)